OBF/obf-docs/Affiliated-Project-Policy.md

 ### Core OBF Project (vote)

-Core OBF projects are long standing OSS initiatives with an active developer community and a largisch bioinformatics user base.
-These projects are known for their great attitude to new comers, are active members of the OBF and have a great web presence.
+Core OBF projects are long standing OSS initiatives with an active developer community and an established bioinformatics user base.
+These projects are known for their great attitude to newcomers, are active members of the OBF and have a great web presence.
 Long standing examples are BioPerl and Biopython.

 ### Affiliated OBF Project (vote)